Here we demystify the home buying process. Learn the steps to buying a home in Austin in our infographic. Download a printable PDF below the graphic.

 A good buyer’s agent will save you time by showing you how to make your home search efficient, make sure you don’t overpay by helping you understand the market, recommend professionals who can evaluate the property’s condition and make sure you don’t miss any homes.
 One of the biggest mistakes a buyer can make is to use the listing agent (the company whose sign is in the yard) or an on-site sales agent who represents the builder to purchase a home.
 The listing agent and/or on-site sales agent is hired to get the seller (or builder) the most money, not the buyer the best deal.
 Buyer representation is paid by the listing company (or builder) and costs you nothing extra.
 If you got sued, you wouldn’t hire the opposition’s attorney to represent you, would you?

-Step 3.5: Put The Dream Home Realty Group to Work for You
+Step 4.5: Put an Eleven Oaks Realty Buyer’s Agent to Work for You

 But first, interview a few Realtors.
 It’s important that you are confident in your buyer’s agent’s ability to work for you.
 You’ll be spending quite a bit of time with them over the course of the home buying process and you need to like and respect them.
 We’ve been in this business long enough to have several systems and procedures in place to make home buying a seamless process – and quite frankly, we’re pretty good at it!